ai/visibilityjs/README.md

 });
 ```

-Or lets enable auto-playing only when page opening in current tab
+And this example will only enable auto-playing when the page is opening as a visible
-(not, when user open page in background tab):
+tab (not a background one):

 ```js
 $(document).load(function () {